 From there, we need to subtract 8 from both sides, ultimately leaving us with our pre-checked answer of C=68!

 Step Five: Check your work

 To check our work, take the answer of 68 and go through the different operations as described by the important pieces of the word problem.

 68 original baseball cards (our answer) + 8 new baseball cards Dan bought = 76 total cards.
 We know Dan's dog ate half of the collection, so 76 divided by 2 = 38...which is the exact amount of cards the word problem told us Dan was left with!

 After finding C and checking the work to get there, state the final answer in relation to the main question.

-For support, extra help, and challenges in math, iD Tech offers math tutoring in algebra, pre-calculus, geometry and more!
+For support, extra help, and challenges in math, iD Tech offers live online math tutoring in algebra, pre-calculus, geometry and more!